-CAMP ARIFJAN, Kuwait – Every year, tens of thousands of service members pass through Camp Arifjan, Kuwait, on their way to complete missions in Iraq, Afghanistan and other parts of Southwest Asia.
+CAMP ARIFJAN, Kuwait – Every year, tens of thousands of service members pass through Camp Arifjan, Kuwait, on their way to completing missions in Iraq, Afghanistan, and other parts of Southwest Asia.

-Earlier this year, the USO moved out of its original building on Camp Arifjan and headed to a small, temporary location so the transformation process could begin.
+Earlier this year, the USO moved out of its original building on Camp Arifjan and relocated to a small, temporary location so the transformation process could begin.

 During the renovation, we took an exclusive tour of the building with Tyler Krantz, the center manager at USO Camp Arifjan.
 The renovated center is almost ready to reopen to the public, but until it does, you can check out our behind-the-scenes look at the new Camp Arifjan.